raceintospace/raceintospace/doc/manual/manual.md

 ### Docking Module

 Intuitively enough, these are used on missions that involve docking: docking tests, LM tests, and lunar landings.
 In order to test them you would be well-advised to first develop the Explorer/Sputnik, whose Safety factor is rolled against for the docking module's Hardware Power-On step.
-Docking modules are the only component whose Safety you cannot improve with research—your modules must be tested in space in order to get better: a successful test will yield 10% Safety, a failure 5%.
-A docking module will remain active in space for a year, so it may be used in the season after its launch: to take advantage of this option, select a Manned Orbital Docking (Orbit) mission.
+Docking modules are the only component whose Safety you cannot improve with research—your modules must be tested in space in order to improve: a successful test will yield 10% Safety, a failure 5%.
+A docking module will remain active in space for a year, so it may be used the season it was launched or the one after: a Manned Orbital Docking (Orbit) mission would be used to take advantage of this option.

 ## MISSION MILESTONE STEPS